Home » Archive

 Many DAW software and hardware makers seem to have taken on a Stepford-like tone in their Snow Leopard announcements.
 They’re “pleased” that OS X 10.6. has been released, and they’re “working closely with Apple” to get up to speed.
 Read on:

 “Avid/Digidesign is pleased to hear that Apple has released Mac OS X 10.6 Snow Leopard.
-At this time, we’re working closely with Apple to bring Snow Leopard support to the entire Pro Tools line and extended product families, and ask that all Mac users please …
+At this time, we’re working closely with Apple to bring …

 News »